How to Fund Your Franchise Acquisition

 Rather than simply start trying to raise the necessary capital, it is advised to take a realistic look at the financial burdens associated with running the franchise.
 You have to realize that no matter how much business acumen you possess, it would still be very difficult to raise $750,000 investment for a large franchise, if you have hardly any capital of your own to invest or previous exposure to the industry.

-You must realize that no matter how passionate you may be, the franchisor receives numerous applications from similar minded individuals with high dreams and must have some criteria to recognize qualified candidates.
-Some examples of franchisor requirements for franchisees are discussed here.
-You can see how financial requirements are not the single deciding factor for franchisors to choose franchisees.
+You'll want to be sure that the franchise you have your eyes on sits within the realm of your financial capabilities.
+No matter how passionate you may be, the franchisor receives numerous applications from similar minded individuals with high dreams and must have some criteria to recognize qualified candidates.

 Del Taco, a fast-food restaurant system, requires franchisees to have a minimum net worth of $2,000,000 and minimum liquid assets of at least $250,000.
 A prospective franchisee must also develop a minimum of five locations to be granted a franchise.
 Franchisees are also required to have substantial quick-service restaurant operations experience.